pemn/bm_tri_surface_color/README.md

 ||major|use the most common value out of all blocks below surface
 ||mean|if the variable is numeric, use the mean of values of all blocks below surface
 ||sum|sum of values of all blocks below surface
-output_path|❎|path to save result in one of the supported file formats geotiff_epsg|☑️|Epsg code for geotiff coordinate reference system
+output_path|❎|path to save result in one of the supported file formats (ireg or tiff) geotiff_epsg|☑️|Epsg code for geotiff coordinate reference system

 ## 📸 Screenshots